✦ Discern the Spirit ✦

 Is The Pursuit of Happyness Appropriate for Christians?

-The Pursuit of Happyness (2006, dir.
-Gabriele Muccino) is the true story of Chris Gardner, a San Francisco salesman who became homeless with his five-year-old son while pursuing an unpaid stock brokerage internship.
-It stars Will Smith in his most acclaimed dramatic performance and is one of Hollywood's most genuine depictions of perseverance and sacrificial fatherhood.
+The Pursuit of Happyness (2006) is the true story of Chris Gardner, a San Francisco salesman who became homeless with his five-year-old son while pursuing an unpaid brokerage internship.
+Will Smith delivers his finest dramatic performance in one of Hollywood's most genuine portraits of sacrificial fatherhood and perseverance.

 82